 Vander Urbani Resort in the heart of Ljubljana’s Old Town will put you just steps away from the riverfront walk.
 Of course, the tradeoff is that it might be a bit noisy until the mandatory closing of restaurants at 10pm and bars at 1 am.
 On New Years Eve, the party goes all night long.
 The Grand Hotel Union, centrally located behind the pink church on Prešeren Square, may be a bit quieter.
 Please note that New Years’ crowd events were restricted in 2021.

 A few other reliable choices on the edge of the pedestrian zone: the recently renovated and value-priced B & B Hotel Ljubljana Park.
 It’s just a short walk from trendy Trubarjeva Cesta.
 A little more central is the City Hotel Ljubljana, which has a bountiful breakfast buffet.
 If the artsy alternative after-hours culture of the Metelkova district is your vibe, check out the Hostel Celica — a converted former prison and army barracks.
+The Fuzzy Log has capsule rooms for privacy and a shared rooftop with a castle view.

 If you’ve been good this year and want to treat yourself to some luxury, try the elegantly restored Antiq Palace Hotel or the pretty riverfront Zlata Ladjica Boutique Hotel.
 Or admire the lofty views of the castle and the Alps from the high-rise Intercontinental Hotel Ljubljana.
 Thank you for browsing the reviews of all the hotels in Ljubljana on Trip Advisor to book your accommodations.
 It supports this blog at no cost to you.